Online Energy Minimization Under A Peak Age of Information Constraint: Introduction

-For the considered problem, at any time, if a new packet is generated, the node may discard (or, preempt) a packet already being transmitted, and switch to transmitting the new packet, thus seeking larger reduction in instantaneous AoI at the monitor, at the cost of wasting energy already consumed for partially transmitting the preempted packet.
-Note that the peak AoI constraint only requires that at any time $t$, the generation time of the latest packet that has been entirely transmitted (all $W$ bits) by the node (until time $t$) is less than the peak AoI constraint.
-Moreover, once the node transmits a newly generated packet, it (node) does not need to transmit any old packet that it has not transmitted completely.
+Clearly, there is a tradeoff between power/energy consumption and low AoI, since large transmission speed reduces the AoI, however, at the cost of increased power consumption.
+Thus, the problem we consider is: minimize the total energy used such that the peak AoI at the monitor is below a fixed threshold at all times, over a fixed horizon of time.

-Additionally, we consider a tuneable/variable speed model (henceforth, called the \emph{speed scaling model}), where at each time, the node can choose its transmission speed (in bits/sec) and correspondingly pay a price in terms of power/energy consumption.
-A large transmission speed reduces the AoI, however, at the cost of increased power consumption.
-We assume that the power consumed when transmitting at speed $s$ is $P(s)$ that is convex and increasing.
-Two popular examples are $P(s) = s^\alpha$ and $P(s)=2^s-1$.
-Thus, there are two decisions to make at each time, whether to transmit an available packet, and at what speed.
+One additional feature of the considered problem is that, at any time, if a new packet is generated, the node may discard the packet currently under transmission, and switch to transmitting the newly generated packet.
+This action leads to a larger reduction in the AoI at the monitor, however, at the cost of wasting energy already consumed for partially transmitting the discarded packet.
+Thus, the decisions to make for an algorithm at each time are : whether to transmit an available packet, discard the ongoing packet transmission on generation of a new packet, and the speed at which to transmit the chosen packet at any time.